European Train Control System: Norway

-In August 2015 the eastern branch of the Østfold Line becomes first line with ETCS functionality in Norway.
+In August 2015 the eastern branch of the Østfold Line becomes first the line with ETCS functionality in Norway.

 Philippines

 In 2022, Level 1 was installed by Alstom on the Manila LRT Line 1 in preparation for the Cavite extension of the line.
 Level 1 shall also be installed for the South Main Line as part of the PNR South Long Haul project, and as a minimum requirement on the Mindanao Railway.

-Level 2 shall also be installed on the North–South Commuter Railway with a maximum speed of 160 km/h.
+Level 2 will also be installed on the North–South Commuter Railway with a maximum speed of 160 km/h.
 Hitachi Rail STS (formerly Ansaldo STS) is the sole bidder for the supply of such equipment.